Taking certain antibiotics may lead to a yeast infection in the vagina, also known as a fungal infection or vaginal candidiasis.

 Antibiotics kill bacteria, which can upset the delicate balance of yeast and bacteria in the vagina.
 This allows the Candida fungus to multiply, leading to symptoms such as itching, burning, or pain during sex.

 It is usually straightforward to treat yeast infections with OTC antifungal medications.
-However, anyone who suspects that they have this type of infection should consult a doctor to rule out other issues with similar symptoms.
+However, anyone who suspects this infection should consult a doctor to rule out other issues with similar symptoms.